gaearon/react-hot-loader/README.md

 }
 ```

-2. Setup `react-hot-loader` in your App:
+2. Mark your root application as _hot-exported_:

 ```js
 // ./containers/App.js